palantir/gradle-baseline/README.md

 - `PreferSafeLoggingPreconditions`: Users should use the safe-logging versions of Precondition checks for standardization when there is equivalent functionality
     ```diff
     -com.google.common.base.Preconditions.checkNotNull(variable, "message");
-    -com.palantir.logsafe.Preconditions.checkNotNull(variable, "message"); // equivalent functionality is available in the safe-logging variant
+    +com.palantir.logsafe.Preconditions.checkNotNull(variable, "message"); // equivalent functionality is available in the safe-logging variant
     ```
 - `ShutdownHook`: Applications should not use `Runtime#addShutdownHook`.
 - `SwitchStatementDefaultCase`: Switch statements should avoid using default cases.
 Default cases prevent the [MissingCasesInEnumSwitch](http://errorprone.info/bugpattern/MissingCasesInEnumSwitch.html) check from detecting when an enum value is not explicitly handled.
 This check is important to help avoid incorrect behavior when new enum values are introduced.